thomasnield/kotlinconf-datascience-talk/README.md

 If you are interested in mathematical optimization as shown in the driver example, this book is immensely helpful.

 [![](https://images-na.ssl-images-amazon.com/images/I/41Izv5XLv-L._SX330_BO1,204,203,200_.jpg)](http://a.co/ebpZBMo )

+I'm also working on a classroom scheduling example with ojAlgo.
+Feel free to [follow it here](https://github.com/thomasnield/mathematical-optimization-examples).